-The empirical work for this paper was gleaned through a participatory action research process-where the author formed part of the group launching the class action case in 2005.
-The author's Doctoral research was used as evidence for the class action lawsuit and she was a claimant with a supporting affidavit.
-She was elected on the national task team by community representatives to draft the new smallscale fisheries policy for South Africa.
+The empirical work for this paper was gleaned through a participatory action research process - where the author formed part of the group launching the class action case in 2005.
+The author's PhD research was used as evidence to support of the class action case and she was a claimant with a supporting affidavit.
+She was elected on the national task team by community representatives to draft the new small-scale fisheries policy for South Africa.
 The author was actively involved in raising awareness of the case at national, regional and international forums and conferences of the right to livelihoods and food security of small-scale fishers in South Africa.
-She collaborates with international research projects such as Too Big To Ignore (TBTI) to support the small-scale fisheries policy implementation process and capacity building of small-scale fisher organizations in South Africa.
+She collaborates and partnered with international research projects such as Too Big To Ignore (TBTI) to support the small-scale fisheries policy implementation process and capacity building of small-scale fisher organizations in South Africa.

 An interactive process of strategic, collective, reflection-action-reflection-action "from below" was crucial for the co-designing of small-scale fisheries policy formulation in South Africa, and to constructing "virtuous circles" of authoritative and accountable natural resources governance in reality.
-Over the past 10 years since the launch of the class action case, the group was constructing "virtuous circles", a term used by Fox (2004: 3, 6) to refer to the process of "mutual empowerment between institutional reformers and social actors in the public interest".
-The "virtuous circles" often take a form roundtable meetings, workshops, research presentations and focused group sessions on key challenges to the policy.
+Over the past ten years, since the launch of the class action case the group was constructing "Virtuous circles" is a term used by Fox (2004: 3, 6) to refer to the process of "mutual empowerment between institutional reformers and social actors in the public interest".
+The "virtuous circles" often took a form of roundtable meetings, workshops, research presentations, and focused group sessions on key challenges to the policy.

-The paper documents the complexities, diversity and dynamic processes involved in collaborating with multiple societal actors to form a transdisciplinary team and also note the outcomes of this collaboration since the launch of the class action case.
+The paper documents the complexities, diversity and dynamic processes involved in collaborating with multiple societal actors to form a transdisciplinary team, and also note the outcomes of this collaboration since the launch of the class action case.
 This case study is situated in the policy arena where a group of researchers and social actors collaborated in order to address socially (as opposed to academically) relevant issues, i.e. social and economic justice for small-scale fishers in South Africa.